Lugaresi/plaincast/README.md

 ## Installation

-I'm going to assume you're running Linux for this installation guide, preferably Debian Jessie (or newer when their time comes).
-Debian before Jessie contains too old versions of certain packages.
+I'm going to assume you're running Linux for this installation guide, preferably Debian Bookworm (or newer when their time comes).
+Make sure to have backports in your apt sources for the proper go version.

 First, make sure you have the needed dependencies installed:

- *  golang 1.3 (1.1+ might also work, but 1.0 certainly doesn't)
+ *  golang 1.23 (1.1+ might also work, but 1.0 certainly doesn't)
  *  libmpv-dev
- *  youtube-dl (see also 'notes on youtube-dl' below)
+ *  yt-dlp (see also 'notes on yt-dlp' below)

-These can be installed in one go under Debian Jessie:
+These can be installed in one go under Debian Bookworm:

-    $ sudo apt-get install golang libmpv-dev youtube-dl
+    $ sudo apt-get install golang-1.23 libmpv-dev yt-dlp

 If you haven't already set up a Go workspace, create one now.
 Some people like to set it to their home directory, but you can also set it to a separate